Application period for EPNS Fellowship 2021 is closed

 Previous successful EPNS Fellows: https://www.epns.info/epns-fellowship-news/

 - Location.
-The fellowship must take place in a European Country (this is taken as the region for which the European Office of WHO is responsible http://www.euro.who.int/en/countries One centre can only receive a maximum of 2 EPNS Fellows in one year.
+The fellowship must take place in a European Country (or outside Europe for the Aicardi Fellowship); this is taken as the region for which the European Office of WHO is responsible http://www.euro.who.int/en/countries One centre can only receive a maximum of 2 EPNS Fellows in one year.
 The fellowship cannot take place in the same country the applicant currently practices.

 - EPNS membership.
-Candidates must have been an EPNS member for at least 6 months when the application period opened with the current year subscription fee paid at the date of application.
+Candidates must have been an EPNS member for at least 6 months when the application period opened (the date the application period opened was 9 July 2020), with the 2020 membership fee paid at the date of application.

-- Resident or young specialist (< 5 years after obtaining PN registration) of Paediatric Neurology.
+- Resident or young specialist of Paediatric Neurology (PN), less than 5 years after obtaining PN registration.
 PhD students who are not PN or training for PN do not qualify.
 The scheme is targeted at those who are at the early stages of their training in the field of paediatric neurology.

 - Fluent in relevant language of the centre which will be hosting the fellowship.

-- Continuing a Fellowship.
-Candidates cannot use the EPNS fellowship to continue/supplement an existing/ongoing fellowship.
+- Candidates cannot use the EPNS fellowship to continue/supplement an existing/ongoing fellowship.
 This EPNS scheme is for new fellowships only.

 - A fellowship is strictly personal and cannot be transferred to another person.